-If you're setting up a new Nucleus (all models), and your Roon Server had previously been running on another Nucleus, Mac, Windows, or Linux Roon Server, you'll need to migrate your Roon database.
+If you're setting up Nucleus, and your Roon Server had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
 Your database includes your playlists, edits, play history, tags, settings, and more.
 This guide will walk you through the process.

 Step 1: Backup Your Database

 In order to migrate to Nucleus, the first step is to backup your database.
-To do this, we strongly recommend you connect a USB drive directly to your existing server, or use a NAS or other network storage device on your local network.
+To do this, we strongly recommend you connect a USB drive directly to your existing Roon Server, or use a NAS or other network storage device on your local network.

 While Dropbox is a good way to keep an incremental backup in the cloud, we don't recommend it for this migration, as you will be transferring an entire copy of your database, and Dropbox will be significantly slower than USB or network storage)